The Cutler’s Tale

 The spirit of enterprise that inspired my great-grandfather to establish Arthur Price over 100 years ago is still alive and well today – I’m pleased to say.

 This ‘can do’ attitude goes hand in hand with a family tradition that prizes quality design and craftsmanship above all else.
 These values have always endured, as our illustrious heritage goes to show.

 There’s over a century's worth of fascinating history that has seen the company’s fortunes fluctuate.
 Here’s a taster of how Arthur Price came to be as we know it...

-Just as Sheffield was home to knife and blade manufacturing in the UK, at the turn of the century Birmingham was the home of spoon and fork making.
-The two trades used different materials and processes and it wasn’t until after WWII that the two elements came together.
+Just as Sheffield was home to knife and blade manufacturing in the UK, turn-of-the-century Birmingham was the home of spoon and fork making.
+The two trades used different materials and processes, and it wasn’t until after WWII that the two elements came together.

-In the later part of the 19th century my great-grandfather spent 20 years working for flatware companies in the Birmingham area before setting up for his own business.
-During this time he mastered every skill required for the flatware trade and slowly accumulated second-hand machinery to start his own enterprise.
-A dedicated, ambitious man, he made his own tools and made dies at home once he’d finished his 12-hour factory shifts.
+In the later part of the 19th century, my great-grandfather spent 20 years working for flatware companies in the Birmingham area before setting up his own business.
+During this time, he mastered every skill required for the flatware trade and slowly accumulated second-hand machinery to start his own enterprise.
+A dedicated, ambitious man, he made his own tools and dies at home once he’d finished his 12-hour factory shifts.
 The Price family’s front room became Arthur’s workshop.

 His very first factory was at 16 ½ Gem Street in the Aston area of Birmingham.
-He employed 12 people including his eldest daughter and my great aunt Maud, who was company secretary from 1905 until the outbreak of the Great War.
-The factory had no electricity and used a small gas engine to cast the nickel silver ingots used for making the cutlery.
+He employed 12 people, including his eldest daughter and my great aunt Maud, who was the company's secretary from 1905 until the outbreak of the Great War.
+The factory had no electricity, and used a small gas engine to cast the nickel silver ingots used for making the cutlery.